 - Stir in the garlic, cumin, and taco seasoning and cook for another minute.

 - Add broth, tomato sauce, and chipotle sauce.
 Sauté until broth has cooked off and a thick sauce has formed with the lentils.

-- To assemble tacos, add 1/3 cup of lentils to a corn tortilla and add desired toppings.
+- To assemble tacos, add lentils to the warm tortillas and add desired toppings.

 - Adjust the amount of adobo sauce in your taco filling based on your spice preference.
 We like spicy foods so we use anywhere from 2-3 tablespoons adobo sauce.

 - To use the canned chipotles, add the full can to a blender cup and puree until smooth.
 Use in a variety of recipes – like this one!